Shahzaib2028/Flutter-Ultra-Pixels-Wallpaper-App/README.md

 ## INTRODUCTION

 This is a wallpaper app from where you can download any type of wallpaper or images by searching.
 In this repository you can also find the APK file for your andriod phone to run and test the app.
+I am using the UNSPLASH API for getting the images . you can request API KEY from https://unsplash.com/documentation.

 ## SCREENSHOTS